rishikasb/safespace-skill-runbook/README.md

             * ```cd amazon-chime-sdk-recording-demo```
         * 9.2.3 Execute the following command, with the value of the repositoryUri generated from 7.2.1, to build and upload the Docker image into ECR.
             * ```make ECR_REPO_URI=<repositoryUri>```
+            * This command may take a few minutes to complete running.
+The output should contain
         * 9.2.4 Navigate to ECR in the AWS Console and verify the image exists
             * 9.2.4.1 Select the ECR repository that has been created, and verify the ImageURI for this repository.